sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 ### Per-docker Scope
 * Should provide a per-docker configurable granularity for this feature.
-* Per-docker rate_limit_interval capability should also be provided
+* Per-docker rate_limit_interval capability should also be provided.
-* Changes to per-docker config's will apply to all the critical processes inside the corresponding docker.
+* This is required as a protection measure for periodically crashing processes

 ### Invocation Rules
 * Auto techsupport invocation should only happen when both the global rate_limit_interval and per-docker rate_limit_interval period has passed.
-* Feature should be enabled globally and also per-docker, for this to apply on any of the critical processes running inside that docker.
+* Feature should be enabled globally and also per-docker, for this to apply on any of the processes running inside that docker.

 ### Core & Techsupport Cleanup
 * Core dump & techsupport dump cleanup mechanism should also be introduced.